gigwegbe/langchain-academy-using-oss-models/uv-commands.md

 1 directory, 5 files
 ```

-Note that the virtual environment is already been created in the directory:
+Note that the virtual environment has already been created in the directory:
 ```
 george@Georges-MacBook-Pro quickstart-langchain-essentials % ls -la
 total 1280